mscolnick/bauplan-examples/03-ml-regression-model/README.md

     import numpy as np
     from sklearn.preprocessing import StandardScaler

-    # convert data from Arrow to Pandas
     df = data.to_pandas()

-    # drop all the rows with NaN values
     df = df.dropna()
-    # add a new column with log transformed trip_miles to deal with skewed distributions
     df['log_trip_miles'] = np.log10(df['trip_miles'])
-    # define training and target features
     features = df[['log_trip_miles', 'base_passenger_fare', 'trip_time']]
     target = df['tips']
     pickup_dates = df['pickup_datetime']

-    # scale the features to ensure that they have similar scales
-    # compute the mean and standard deviation for each feature in the training set
-    # then use the computed mean and standard deviation to scale the features.
     scaler = StandardScaler()
     scaled_features = scaler.fit_transform(features)
     scaled_df = pd.DataFrame(scaled_features, columns=features.columns)
     scaled_df['tips'] = target.values # Add the target column back to the DataFrame
     scaled_df['pickup_datetime'] = pickup_dates.values  # Add the date column back to the DataFrame

-    # print the size of the training dataset
     print(f"The training dataset has {len(scaled_df)} rows")

-    # The result is a new table where each feature will have a mean of 0 and a standard deviation of 1
     return scaled_df
 ```